atypon/S2AND/README.md

 ```
 As the dummy file says, `main_data_dir` should be set to the location of wherever you downloaded the data to, and
 `internal_data_dir` can be ignored, as it is used for some scripts that rely on unreleased data, internal to Semantic Scholar.

+## Run

+There are three main run scripts to perform the disambiguation process.

+  * run_inference.py: Produces embeddings with the selected transformer model defined by an onnx file for all signatures in the data.
+  * run_lightgbm_training.py: Trains lightgbm classifier to calculate distance between signatures.
+  * run_clustering.py: Performs hyperparam optimization of the clusterer and clusters the signatures.